bensmithett/dragster/README.md

 ```

 ## Todo
-- Cross browser testing.
-  - Works in latest stable Chrome, Firefox & Safari
-  - Doesn't work in Opera (will fix)
-  - Doesn't work in IE (any).
-IE [doesn't support](http://www.2ality.com/2013/06/triggering-events.html) DOM event constructors.
-Still deciding whether to require jQuery so I can just use `trigger`, bring that logic into Dragster or ignore IE completely.
+Currently throws errors in IE because IE [doesn't support](http://www.2ality.com/2013/06/triggering-events.html) DOM event constructors.

-- Make it a Bower component.
-- Make it an AMD module.
+I'm not going to try very hard to get these events firing in IE (graceful degradation ftw!) but I'll definitely throw a bit of feature detection in to stop it from erroring.

 ## License
 Dragster is released under the [MIT License](http://ben.mit-license.org/)